 1. Try to use rust removal products

 You can get the products to loosen the rusted screw a bit.
-To get these kinds of products, you can get them from your nearest hardware store.
+You can get these kinds of products from your nearest hardware store.

 These products are mainly designed to enter the cracks and provide you with a better chance to remove the rusted screws.
 Combine by using a mechanical tool, such as a screwdriver, to pull the screw out.